RayMairlot/Animated-Render-Border-Issue-Tracker/2.79 Compatible Version/README.md

 ## <a name="AddOnVersionsAndBlenderCompatability"></a>:heavy_check_mark: Add-on Versions and Blender Compatibility

-The add-on is currently being updated to be compatible with Blender 2.80, with further testing to be carried out when 2.80 has been released.
-The work is mostly done and is currently downloadable from the [2.80-Update branch](https://github.com/RayMairlot/Animated-Render-Border/tree/2.8-Update).
-This will be purely a compatability update and contains no new features.
-It will contain a few bug fixes which will also be applied to the 2.79 compatible version (possibly as 2.1.1).

-## <a name="AddOnVersionsAndBlenderCompatability"></a>:heavy_check_mark: Add-on Versions and Blender Compatibility

 The add-on was originally developed in 2.79 and has now been updated to 2.80.
 The old, 2.79 version now resides in the [2.79 Compatible Version](/2.79%20Compatible%20Version) folder along with its documentation.

 ### <a name="Compatibility"></a>Compatibility